 Fig.1: MC pre-amplifier schematic.

 Before you start building this circuit, make sure you can get suitable FETs.

-The 2SK369 specified has been out of production for more than 20 years and most web-shops and auction-sites sell fakes.
+The 2SK369 specified has been out of production for more than 20 years and most you find on web-shops and auction-sites are fakes.

 If you can get the "real" ones, use those.